emilydrakesmith/GA-project-1-captcha/README.md

 * Instructors and peers from the General Assembly SEIR-EC-2-22 cohort for collaboration in developing this app.
 While this app represents my own original work we gave each other assistance in developing our own versions thereof.

 * All the APIs used in this app were found through [public-apis](https://github.com/public-apis/public-apis), published by the [Public APIs Project](https://github.com/public-apis).
 All the APIs are free, open source, and do not require authentication.
-Please refer to the
+Please refer to the *APIs* section of this file for more information on each.

 * Formatting this `README.md` file was easy with the help of the [Markdown Live Preview](https://markdownlivepreview.com/) tool and GitHub Guide's [Mastering Markdown](https://guides.github.com/features/mastering-markdown/) page.

 * I found the font [Poppins](https://fonts.google.com/specimen/Poppins) through [Google Fonts](https://fonts.google.com/).
 It was created by [Jonny Pinhorn](https://github.com/jonpinhorn) and the [Indian Type Foundry](https://www.indiantypefoundry.com/) and made available for use through the [SIL Open Font License](https://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=OFL).

 * The color palette was developed with the help of [Coolors.co](https://coolors.co/) and tested for accessibility with [Color Safe](http://colorsafe.co/).

+* Deploying this app was made easy by [surge.sh](https://surge.sh/) with a free version adequate for my needs.

 * I used [Whimsical](https://whimsical.com/wireframes) to generate the wireframe images seen in *Appendix B: Product Screenshots & Images*.